PeterFWS/Implicit-Joint-Semantic-Segmentation-of-Images-and-Point-Cloud/README.txt

 #---------------------------Pre-processing part-----------------------------------#
 [1] main*.py
-Pre-processing code for aerial imagery and LiDAR point cloud, including projection, frustum culling, Hidden-point-removal (HPR), gird interpoaltion and operator of Mophology.
+pre-processing code for aerial imagery and LiDAR point cloud, including projection, frustum culling, Hidden-point-removal (HPR), gird interpoaltion and operator of Mophology.

 [2] utilities.py
-Functions of each of algorithms implemented in pre-processing.
+functions of each of algorithms implemented in pre-processing.

 [3] myClasses.py
-Some classes related to frustum culling, detailed explanation in OpenGL.
+some classes related to frustum culling, detailed explanation in OpenGL.

 [4] visualization.py
-Functions used to visualize data.
+functions used to visualize data.

 [5] statistics.py
-Functions used to calculate statistic value of the data.
+functions used to calculate statistic value of the data.

 [6] Generation_depth_img.py
-Code for generating depth image.
+code for generating depth image.

 #---------------------------Deep learning part-----------------------------------#
 folder: version_playground
-Old code backup.
+Old code backup, including point splatting achieved in C++ if you needed.

 folder: SegNet-segmentation
 [1] folder Models: